rae004/nextjs-serverless-aws-deploy/README.md

 });
 ```
 >**Note**: Snapshot files are stored in `<root>/test/jest/__snapshots__` and should not be modified directly.
+> Run `yarn test-update` when you need to update test snapshots.

 Jest configuration options are set in `jest.config.js` in the root project directory.